Subscribe Now: 1 Full Year for Only $14.95!

 You can access Conservation Station by taking the Wildlife Express Train directly from Harambe.
 To return to the center of the park, continue the loop from Conservation Station back to Harambe.

-Conservation Station is interesting, but you have to invest a little effort and it helps to be inquisitive.
-Because it's so removed from the rest of the park, you'll never bump into Conservation Station unless you take the train.
-Most veterinary procedures happen early in the day, between 9:30 and 11:00.
+To enjoy Conservation Station, you have to invest a little effort and be inquisitive.
+Because it’s so removed from the rest of the park, you’ll never bump into it unless you take the train.

 Opens 30 minutes after the rest of the park.